AHS12/Product-Parser-Cli/README.md

-# cliapp-basic-php
+# PRODUCT-PARSER-CLI

- A basic shell for creating cli app in php
+ product csv parser app with unique combinations

-## Installation
+## Installation & Setup

 Composer is used for autoloading classes & tests